 What is lactose?

-Lactose is the sugar found commonly in dairy products (like milk, ice cream, and cheese) and also some baking ingredients that may surprise you.
-Thus you often need to keep a close eye on ingredient lists for you or your child (see below).
+Lactose is the sugar found commonly in dairy products (like milk, ice cream, and cheese) and also select baking ingredients.
+Thus you often need to keep a close eye on ingredient lists for you or your child if they are lactose intolerant.

-Someone can be lactose-intolerant if they are unable to digest or absorb the lactose they consume in their small intestine.
+Someone is lactose-intolerant if they are unable to digest or absorb the lactose in their small intestine.
 When you are unable to absorb the lactose as you should it instead passes through the large intestine and is “fermented” by the gut bacteria.
-This is an issue because it produces carbon dioxide and hydrogen as well as “certain byproducts that have a laxative effect.”
+This is an issue because it produces carbon dioxide and hydrogen, causing the common lactose intolerance symptoms.

 Common symptoms of lactose intolerance